ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 ## What is an editorial bot generator?

-The editorial bot generator buffy is the tool that supports the aforementioned commands.
+The editorial bot generator [Buffy](https://github.com/openjournals/buffy) is the tool that supports the aforementioned commands.
 It is a **Ruby codebase** that can

 be * **configured** and **extended**,